 - On December 3, 2014, at the White House Tribal Nations Conference, Attorney General Holder announced that the Department of Justice has adopted a Statement of Principles to guide and inform all of the department's interactions with federally recognized Indian tribes.
 Developed in consultation with the leaders of all 566 tribes, this statement of principles will memorialize the department's determination to serve as a partner in fighting crime and enforcing the law in Indian country.
 As Attorney General Holder said in his remarks to tribal leaders, the statement of principles, “was meant to codify our intention to serve not as a patron, but as a partner, in Indian country – and to institutionalize our efforts to reinforce relationships, reform the criminal justice system and aggressively protect civil rights and treaty rights.
 And it will serve as a guide for this Administration – and every Administration – as we seek to build the more perfect Union, and the more just society, that every individual deserves.”
 Read the Statement here: http://www.gpo.gov/fdsys/pkg/FR-2014-12-12/pdf/2014-28903.pdf

 Increased Cooperation and Consultation with Tribes

-- In October 2009, the Attorney General convened the Department’s Tribal Nations Listening Session on Public Safety and Law Enforcement in St. Paul, Minn.
+- In October 2009, the Attorney General convened the department’s Tribal Nations Listening Session on Public Safety and Law Enforcement in St. Paul, Minnesota.
 Nearly 300 tribal leaders representing approximately 100 tribes attended the session.
-In addition to representatives from nearly all of the Department’s components, representatives of the Departments of the Interior, Health and Human Services, Housing and Urban Development, Education, and Homeland Security also participated.
+In addition to representatives from nearly all of the department’s components, representatives of the Departments of the Interior, Health and Human Services, Housing and Urban Development, Education and Homeland Security also participated.